 Also, both Toguro brothers fake the dead in the arc before the Dark Tournament, to let Yusuke and Kuwabara think that they are anywhere near close to them in power, at least for a little while.

-Matsuda in Death Note throws himself off a balcony and onto a mattress hidden below, to reduce the risk of being killed by Kira.
+Matsuda in Death Note throws himself off a balcony and onto a mattress hidden below, to reduce his risk from Kira.

-Not to mention L Lawlliet in the live-action movie.
+L Lawlliet fakes his death in the live-action movie.

 Done hilariously in One Piece.
 Nami faked killing Usopp to get him away from Arlong.
 When he returned to Zoro and Sanji, they were having their first fight, and accidentally Double-KO'ed the arriving Usopp.

 Sanji: He is alive.
 Zoro: Nope, I think he's dead now.